lehola/Temperature-Converter/README.md

 Temperature-Converter
 =====================

-A Temperature-Converter that runs in the terminal
+A Temperature Converter tool that runs in the terminal.